Adaptive estimation in symmetric location model under log-concavity constraint: One step estimator

 \subsection{Main result}

-The first main result of this paper states that if $\eta_n\to 0$ at a sufficiently slow rate, then the truncated one step estimator defined in \eqref{def: one-step estimator: truncated} is adaptive for certain choices of $\hn$.
-However, we require a technical assumption on $\psi_0$ to prove this theorem. \begin{assumption} Suppose $\psi_0'$ is any directional derivative of $\psi_0$.
-Then
+The first main result of this paper implies that if $\eta_n\to 0$ at a sufficiently slow rate, then the truncated one step estimator defined in \eqref{def: one-step estimator: truncated} is adaptive for certain choices of $\hn$.
+However, we require a technical assumption on $\psi_0$ to prove this theorem. \begin{assumption} There exists $\kappa>0$ so that

-\end{assumption} Since $\psi_0$ is concave, it is directionally differentiable everywhere on $\iint(\dom(\psi_0))$.
+where $\psi_0'(x)$ (or $\psi_0'(y)$) is either the left or right derivative of $\psi_0$ at $x$ (or $y$). \end{assumption} Since $\psi_0$ is concave, it is left and right differentiable at every $x\in\iint(\dom(\psi_0))$ \citep[pp. 15][]{hiriart2004}.
 If $\psi_0$ is twice differentiable on $\iint(\dom(\psi_0))$, Assumption~\ref{assump: L} interprets as $|\psi_0''|\leq \kappa$.
-Control on the second derivative is often required in the analysis of shape-restricted models \citep[cf.][]{bodhida2017, ramu2018}.
+Assumption~\ref{assump: L} is essentially a smoothness condition, which is not uncommon in the context of log-concave density estimation.
+A similar assumption appears in \cite{2009rufi} (see Theorem 4.1 therein), who consider $\psi_0$ to be in a H\"{o}lder class with exponent $\beta\in [1,2]$, which coincides with Assumption~\ref{assump: L} if $\beta=2$.
+The H\"{o}lder-smoothness assumption is also used in \cite{doss2019} (see Theorem 2.1 therein), who generalize \cite{2009rufi}'s Theorem 4.1 to the case of unimodal log-concave densities.
+Such smoothness assumptions can also be found in the literature related to monotonocity constraints \cite{bodhida2017, ramu2018}.
 Simple algebra shows that common symmetric log-concave densities like Gaussian, Laplace, and Logistic satisfy Assumption~\ref{assump: L}.
 Later in Section~\ref{sec: simulation}, we consider an example where Assumption~\ref{assump: L} is violated.
 Whether Assumption~\ref{assump: L} is necessary is unknown to us, although Section~\ref{sec: simulation} hints that the truncated one step estimators may still be adaptive even under the violation of Assumption~\ref{assump: L}.